 A Phase 1a/1b study was conducted, including a single-agent dose-escalation portion and combination expansion cohorts.
-Data from the dose-escalation portion, which completed enrollment in September 2015, and initial data from the expansion cohorts (enrollment ongoing at the time) were presented at the American Society of Clinical Oncology Annual Meeting in June 2016.
-The single-agent dose-escalation portion of the study did not identify an MTD, and there were no dose limiting toxicities.
+Data from the dose-escalation portion and initial data from the expansion cohorts (enrollment ongoing at the time) were presented at the American Society of Clinical Oncology Annual Meeting in June 2016.
+The single-agent dose-escalation portion of the study did not identify a maximum tolerated dose, and there were no dose limiting toxicities.
 The most common adverse events included rash and diarrhea and were predominantly grade 1 or 2.
 Four combination arms across multiple tumor types were added to evaluate CDX-3379 with several drugs that target EGFR, HER2 or BRAF.
 They include combinations with Erbitux® (n=16), Tarceva® (n=8), Zelboraf® (n=4) and Herceptin® (n=10).
 Patients had advanced disease and were generally heavily pretreated.
 Across the combination arms, the most frequent adverse events were diarrhea, nausea, rash and fatigue.
 Objective responses were observed in the Erbitux and Zelboraf combination arms.
 In the Erbitux arm, there was one complete response in a patient with head and neck cancer, who had been previously treated with Erbitux and was refractory.
-In the Zelboraf arm, there were two partial responses in patients who had lung cancer, one of whom had been previously treated with Tafinlar® and was considered refractory.
-Celldex is currently exploring plans for advancement into Phase 2 study.
+In the Zelboraf arm, there were two partial responses in patients who had lung cancer, one of whom had been previously treated with Tafinlar® and was considered refractory, as well as a response in a patient with thyroid cancer.